onflow/fcl-js/packages/sdk/TRANSITIONS.md

 ## 0007 Deprecate Opts First Arg Latest Block

 - **Date:** Feb 2nd 2021
-- **Type:** Deprecation of options as first arguemnt to getLatestBlock
+- **Type:** Deprecation of options as first arguemnt to latestBlock

 For JS-SDK versions 0.0.44 and below, getting the latest block looked like this: